ansys/pyansys-dev-guide/README.rst

 |                                                          |                                            |
 +----------------------------------------------------------+--------------------------------------------+

-The approach on the right has a variety of advantages, chief of those is readability due to the abstraction of the start of the service.
+The approach on the right has a number of advantages:

-Furthermore, package names are short, work is done for the user to provide a simplified interface to start up MAPDL, and the classes, methods, and functions all have full documentation strings.
+  - Readability due to the abstraction of service startup
+  - Short package names
+  - Simplified interface for starting MAPDL
+  - Full documentation strings for all classes, methods, and functions

-To properly abstract a service, the user needs to have the option to either launch the service and connect to it locally if the software exists on their machine or connect to a remote instance of the service.
-One way to do this is to include a function to launch the service (as done here in `launch_mapdl`), which brokers a connection via a `Mapdl` class.
-For example:
+To properly abstract a service, users must have the option to either launch the service and connect to it locally if the software exists on their machines or connect to a remote instance of the service.
+One way to do this is to include a function to launch the service.
+This example includes `launch_mapdl`, which brokers a connection via a `Mapdl`
+class:

 .. code:: python